miucciaknows/MakeUpCloset/README.md

 ## Additional Information

 This app is built for iOS using `Swift`, `UIKit` and `Storyboard`.
 It uses UserDefaults to store data locally, so you can keep track of your makeup, skincare, haircare, and fragrances.
-The interface is made with UITableView, making it easy to scroll through your items.
+The interface is made with `UITableView`, making it easy to scroll through your items.
 Each category has its own page, and you can add or remove items with just a tap.